Dr. Carrie Marie Borchardt discusses the recent increase in antipsychotic medications written for children ages 2 and younger.

 Children's Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

 Visiting us?
 Get all the information you need to get to our locations and contact us.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-The behavioral health team at Children's Hospitals and Clinics of Minnesota is dedicated to improving kids' emotional well-being.
+The behavioral health team at Children's Minnesota is dedicated to improving kids' emotional well-being.
 Our specialists are experts at helping children and teens navigate emotional terrain and manage mental health issues.

 Choosing where to bring your child for care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.

-At Children's Hospitals and Clinics of Minnesota, we understand that being a kid isn't always fun and games.
+At Children's Minnesota, we understand that being a kid isn't always fun and games.
 Sometimes there are obstacles along the way.
 Our behavioral health professionals are here to help children navigate those obstacles.
 We offer help with a wide range of behavioral and mental health concerns.